LazarVrhovac/character-counter/README.md

   - Letter Density
 - Ability to set a character limit
 - Ability to include or exclude spaces from Total Characters
+> ⚠️ **Note:** This project was primarily focused on implementing and optimizing JavaScript functionality (character counting logic, theme switching, etc.).
+Responsive design was not implemented in this version, as the main goal was to demonstrate JavaScript skills.
+A responsive version may be added in future updates.

 ## Technologies Used